Roadside conservation

 Controlled burning on roadsides

-Clearing roadsides of vegetation is generally not a solution.
-Often that can increase fire risk because fast growing exotic species can invade the area and create a higher fuel load.
+Clearing roadsides of native vegetation is not a solution, it can increase fire risk because fast growing exotic species can invade the area and create a higher fuel load.

 FAQs